OceanParcels/Parcels/parcels/numba/README.md

 Most of the new/modified code is in `parcels.numba`.
 The code that is present in `parcels.numba.grid` concerns the code for the numba `Grid`.
 The code has been reorganized and split into separate base classes for z-grid/s-grid and rectilinear/curvilinear. `parcels.numba.field` concerns the Field, Fieldset and VectorField code.

 Only the SOA datastructure is modified (because we rely on record arrays, which are similar).
 Changes are made in `collection.collectionsoa` to reflect this.

+There is a limited number of advection kernels that has been modified: `AdvectionRK4`, `AdvectionsRK4_3D` and `AdvectionEE`.